 Children, will be able to find what they need for school projects if it is conveniently kept in one place.
 A little up-front time on your part will enable children to be more self-sufficient when it comes to doing their homework (and save you time).
-If you are able to have a desk in your child’s room or a designated space that’s great, but often the kitchen table is where most of the homework is done.
+If space is available for a stand alone desk in your child’s room or other designated space that’s great.
+Unfortunately, the kitchen table is where most homework ends up being done.
 So even if the designated homework spot is in one of your main living areas, it is just as important to have all the needed supplies easy accessible.
 Here are 5 Ways to Set Up a Portable Homework Station that are easy and inexpensive.

 Don’t expect your kids to suddenly be able to get up at 7 am, when they have just spent the last 10 weeks sleeping in until 9.
 You wouldn’t like doing it, so neither do they.
 Ease into the morning routine.
 Start at least a week in advance by getting up earlier each day.
 Use same method that you will be using when school starts such as setting an alarm clock.
 Once awake, get up, get dressed and have breakfast.
 Parents can also get into practice by having lunches ready the night before or practice making them in the morning.
 Then a few days before school starts, take it a step further by walking to the bus stop, bike riding or walking to school.
 Practice just like it was an actual school day.
 Was anything forgotten?
 Lunches, backpack?

 I hope these 5 Back to School Tips make for a smoother transition from summer break to the first day of school.